International Meteor Organization

 The International Meteor Organization (IMO) was formally founded in 1988 from predecessor gatherings over many years.
 IMO has several hundred members and was created in response to an ever-growing need for international cooperation on amateur and professional meteor work.
 The collection of meteor observations by several methods from all around the world ensures the comprehensive study of meteor showers and their relation to comets and interplanetary dust.

 IMO publishes a bimonthly journal called WGN and holds an annual International Meteor Conference (IMC) in September.

+2026 Cyberattack

+In September 2026, IMO suffered a cyberattack on its aging infrastructure which left most of its site offline.
+Downtime due to the attack is expected to last several weeks.
+IMO has already restored the fireball reporting webpage.